teddygunnar/pokedex/README.md

 - Clone the repository to your local machine.
 - run `npm install`, if you encounter depedency issues, try `npm install --legacy-peer-deps`
-- After the installation is done, run `npm run start`
+- After the installation is done, run `npm run dev`